 Such a grand adventure –

-We begin at home with a couple weeks of preparation – reading, running, packing, planning, attending to the details of travel.
+The journey began at home with a couple weeks of preparation – reading, running, packing, planning, attending to the details of travel.

-We will spend eight days and nights near Glendalough learning from Mary Meighan about Celtic Spirituality and then go on to three weeks in County Kerry where we will live in a home across the bay from Dingle.
-While there, we are both registered to run in the Dingle Half Marathon.
+From Glendalough Valley we spent three weeks in County Kerry where we lived in a home across the bay from Dingle.
+While there, we both ran in the Dingle Half Marathon.